Adricarpin/SageMaker-Pipelines/README.md

 Now that you are in, you can start a Machine Learning project!

 For our project you will have to import a Jupyter notebook and the raw data.
-You can just clone this [Github repository](https://github.com/Adricarpin/SageMaker-Pipelines) into Amazon Sagemaker Studio by going to Git, Clone repository.
+You can just clone this [Github repository](https://github.com/Adricarpin/SageMaker-Pipelines) into Amazon Sagemaker Studio by going to Git, Clone a repository,

 <p align="center">
   <img src="https://user-images.githubusercontent.com/86348959/135500788-3eb1ce69-124f-4b0d-b50b-31698d196469.png" />